jhivesh/ecommerce-react-strapi/README.md

- ## React Application
+## React SP Application
 It is a electronic store bootscraped and strapi is used for rest-api.

 ### Project Setup
-After downloading the project and extracting to a folder, open a terminal.
+After downloading the project or git cloning this repository, open a terminal the path of your repository.
 ```bash
 cd ecommerce-react-strapi
 npm i